Last Updated on June 10, 2022

 - Cabinet refacing won’t fix a bad kitchen design

-- There’s a temptation to spend more on exotic veneer and hardware, which can increase the cost
+- There’s a temptation to spend more on exotic veneers and hardware, which can increase the cost

 Choosing the Right Material for Your Cabinets: